 Hello and welcome to my new blog series “But Make It Accessible”, where I speak to brands that are working to create beautiful and stylish clothes that are also accessible.
-Rediscovering my love for fashion since becoming a wheelchair user has ...
+Rediscovering my love for fashion since becoming a wheelchair user has brought a ...

 Everyman is probably one of my favourite cinema chains in London, and I went to their Baker Street venue for over a decade.
 However, in order to even get into the cinema itself, you have to go down a number of stairs, which quelle surprise did not make my ...

 It took me a long time to come to terms with deciding to become a wheelchair user, but when I knew that I was ready it was like a switch flicked in my brain.
-For the first time in years, I had a ‘real job’, and even the few hours a week I went ...
+For the first time in years, I had a ‘real job’, and even the few hours a week I went in the ...

 I’ve said for years that one of the biggest failures of our current medical system for patients with chronic illness is that there seems to be a genuine lack of recognition that long-term conditions (chronic, duh) require long-term care.
 Of course, there ...

 I feel as though every time I sit down to write a blog, I always start with some variation of ‘it has been a pretty difficult couple of weeks’ and an apology for my lack of posting.
-But it has been, and so my blog has been neglected yet again ...
+But it has been, and so my blog has been neglected yet again as I didn’t ...